Matriculation and Testing

 - You must have an Application for Admission on file before you complete the assessments, unless you are assessing for another college.
 Submit at miracosta.edu/apply.

-- Review your overall California high school GPA and the grades you earned in the high school English and mathematics courses you’ve completed as represented by your high school transcripts.
+- Review your overall US high school GPA and the grades you earned in the high school English and mathematics courses you’ve completed as represented by your high school transcripts.
 Prepare to share this information with Testing Services.

 - Appropriate photo identification will be required to take the English, ESL and/or mathematics assessment exams.